wideioltd/nuodb-django/README.md

 ### Requirements

+The django version we currently support is django 1.5.

 If you haven't already, [Download and Install NuoDB](http://nuodb.com/download-nuodb/)

 In the settings.py file in your project, set the `USE_TZ` flag to False.
 This is done because the timezone is detected when the connection is created.